Long-term investors should look beyond stock market volatility

 Traditionalists have demonstrated fierce devotion in every facet of their lives: family, country and even beloved brands.
 They grew up in the aftermath of the Great Depression and are no strangers to sacrifice.
 Fiercely adhering to the “waste not, want not” mentality of the era, this generation often made do with very little.
 Once they began to prosper in the post-war economy, this generation stayed loyal to brands and companies they believed in.
-To this day, Traditionalists remain fiercely faithful to companies.
-They are not swayed by the gimmicky or latest and greatest products and gadgets.
+To this day, Traditionalists remain fiercely devoted to people and companies they have supported over the years.

 We can (and will) change the world: For Baby Boomers, the key to fulfillment lies in making an impact.
 Boomers are setting aside money for their children’s and grandchildren’s futures.
 Donating to charities and important causes is another outlet that feeds Boomer spirits.
 Many are excitedly embracing the new trend of global “voluntourism” trips, which blends giving back with traveling the world.
 Either way, it seems Boomers’ happiness meters are at their highest when they know they’re leaving their stamp on the world.

-I do what I want: Autonomy is the Xer sweet spot – it is most authentic, natural and gratifying for this generation to thrive in self-sufficiency.
-Whether it’s in the workplace, at home or anywhere in between, the last thing Xers want to feel is trapped by anything or anyone.
-The ultimate happiness is gained in autonomy.
-It’s found by carving out the freedom to do whatever they choose with their time, whether that means spending time with their children, hanging out with friends, or pursuing personal hobbies.
+I do what I want: Independence is the Xer sweet spot – whether it’s in the workplace or at home, the last thing Xers want to feel is trapped by anything or anyone.
+For Xers, the ultimate happiness is gained in autonomy.
+It’s found by carving out the freedom to do whatever they choose with their time, whether that means spending time with their children, hanging out with friends or pursuing personal hobbies.
 The next time the Xer in your life insists on researching how to fix the faucet instead of calling a plumber, realize their independent nature is calling.
 Remember to give them the freedom they crave or better yet, join them on the ride.

-For Millennial kids born in the 80s and early 90s, some of the most beloved after-school activities included spending hours avoiding typhoid fever in The Oregon Trail or chatting in acronyms on AOL Instant Messenger.
+For Millennials kids born in the 80s and early 90s, some of the most beloved after-school activities included spending hours avoiding typhoid fever in The Oregon Trail or chatting in acronyms on AOL Instant Messenger.
 But technology didn’t stop there.
-It has become an ever-evolving fixture in the lives of Millennials.
-For instance, social media has given Millennials a unique real-time view of their friend’s lives and experiences, giving them an insatiable hunger for new adventures.
+It has become an ever-evolving fixture in the lives.
+For instance, social media has given Millennials a unique real-time view of their friends’ lives and experiences, giving them an insatiable hunger for new adventures.
 What’s more, access to the rest of the world is literally in the palm of their hands via smartphones.